joeatwork/mazes-c/README.md

 # Building the tools

 Building mazes-c requires graphviz's cgraph headers and library, and cairo.
 The tests require glib-2.0.
-I build on Ubuntu wily, with libcairo2-dev and libgraphviz-dev, using gcc.
+I build on Ubuntu, with libcairo2-dev and libgraphviz-dev, using gcc.

 To build, I just run